-The Company also issued approximately 2.1 million replacement equity awards with a fair value of \$11.8 million, of which (i) \$7.8 million was allocated to consideration transferred for pre-Acquisition services, inclusive of employer related payroll taxes, and (ii) \$4.2 million was allocated to the post-Acquisition period and expensed over the remaining requisite service period associated with the awards.
+The Company also issued approximately 2.1 million replacement equity awards with a fair value of 1.8 million, of which (i) 7.8 million was allocated to consideration transferred for pre-acquisition services, inclusive of employer related payroll taxes, and (ii) 4.2 million was allocated to the post-acquisition period and expensed over the remaining requisite service period associated with the awards.
 The value attributed to consideration transferred was based on the fair value of Hearsay options prior to the exchange.
-Approximately 1.5 million equity awards that were granted also vested on the Acquisition Date, and \$0.6 million was recognized in the post-Acquisition period immediately to reflect the excess of the fair value of the replacement awards over the fair value of the Hearsay options.
-These awards were subsequently net settled, which represents an event that is separate from the Acquisition.
+Approximately 1.5 million equity awards that were granted also vested on the acquisition date, and 0.6 million was recognized in the post-acquisition period immediately to reflect the excess of the fair value of the replacement awards over the fair value of the Hearsay options.
+These awards were subsequently net settled, which represents an event that is separate from the acquisition.

-In addition, the Company recognized other transaction related payments of \$0.6 million in the estimated consideration which are comprised primarily of preliminary postclosing adjustments, including estimated working capital.
+In addition, the Company recognized other transaction related payments of \$0.6 million in the consideration which are comprised primarily of post-closing adjustments, including working capital.

-The Company is also required to make additional payments related to a \$20.0 million incentive pool that can be settled in cash or shares at the Company's election, shortly after the first anniversary of the Acquisition Date.
+The Company is also required to make additional payments related to a \$20.0 million incentive pool that can be settled in cash or shares at the Company's election, shortly after the first anniversary of the acquisition date.
 Approximately \$8.8 million of this pool is to be paid to Hearsay founders and early employees, and is not contingent on future service being provided.
-This amount was recognized immediately in the post-Acquisition period in operating expenses, within general and administrative expenses on the Company's condensed consolidated statements of operations and comprehensive loss.
-The remaining amount of the incentive pool is allocated to employees generally subject to continued employment of one-year from the Acquisition Date.
-In addition, a transaction bonus of \$1.5 million is payable to individuals determined by Hearsay and deemed to be compensation expense attributable to the post-Acquisition period.
-Amounts attributable to the remaining incentive pool and transaction bonus will be expensed in the post-Acquisition period.
+This amount was recognized immediately in the post-acquisition period in operating expenses, within general and administrative expenses on the Company's condensed consolidated statements of operations and comprehensive income (loss).
+The remaining amount of the incentive pool is allocated to employees generally subject to continued employment of one-year from the acquisition date.
+In addition, a transaction bonus of \$1.5 million is payable to individuals determined by Hearsay and deemed to be compensation expense attributable to the post-acquisition period.
+Amounts attributable to the remaining incentive pool and transaction bonus will be expensed in the post-acquisition period.

-Acquisition-related costs totaled \$9.0 million and \$11.2 million for the three and nine months ended October 31, 2024, respectively.
-These costs are expensed as incurred and include \$8.8 million related to the portion of the incentive pool attributable to Hearsay founders and early employees, as well as professional fees.
-Acquisition-related costs are presented within general and administrative expense in the Company's condensed consolidated statement of operations and comprehensive loss.
+Acquisition-related costs related to Hearsay totaled \$11.2 million.
+These costs were expensed as incurred and include \$8.8 million related to the portion of the incentive pool attributable to Hearsay founders and early employees, as well as professional fees.
+Acquisition-related costs are presented within general and administrative expense in the Company's condensed consolidated statement of operations and comprehensive income (loss).